Part I

 The Dragon is not only beside you; it lives within you.

-Let it be felt in your ribs and your feet.
+Feel it in your ribs and your feet.

-Let it be proven in what you do next: a small, clean choice.
+Prove it in what you do next: one small, clean choice.